Finland Points of Interest: Where to Go and Places to Visit in Finland

 Surrounded by lakes and beautiful nature, Savonlinna is a province located in the south-eastern part of Finland destinations and infamous for its culture and environment making it as one of the country’s most visited town.
 It is also known as a holiday destination for many locals and tourists visiting and a perfect place for enjoying cruises around castles in the city including Olavinlinna castle which is surrounded by the Saimaa Lake and beautiful Finnish nature.
 Savonlinna offers a lot to tourists, and it provides wide ranges of activities including hiking, swimming, canoeing, diving, cycling, and kayaking.

 There are many things to do in the area, and the attractions are famous in every part of the country, that said, there are two national parks located in the region namely Kolovesi and Linnansaari, and it offers activities like trekking and cycling expeditions for anyone who enjoys the great outdoors.

 Apart from that, northern Finland is famous for the Aurora Borealis since it is every traveler’s dream and seeing this phenomenon is an unforgettable experience.
-Nevertheless, Rovaniemi is also a lovely place to visit in summer to witness the midsummer, the time when the sun doesn’t set.
+Nevertheless, Rovaniemi is also one of the best places in Finland to visit during summer to witness the midsummer, the time when the sun doesn’t set.

 Salla is a municipality located in Lapland, and it is a place for a Finland vacation since it offers a lot of tourists’ attractions and a wide range of activities in every season.